 Also Read: 10 Different Types of Owls In The World

-3. Hummingbirds have ZERO sense of smell!
+3. Hummingbirds have a ZERO sense of smell!
 But where it lacks, it makes up with an extremely accurate and keen sense of sight.
 They have wonderful vision and it is believed that its vision is so good that it can even recognize ultraviolet light, which means that their world appears even more colourful than ours!
 Hummingbirds can also hear much better than humans.

 Also Read: Top 10 Transparent Animals In The World

-4. Hummingbirds take, at an average, 250 breaths per minute while at rest.
+4. Hummingbirds take, an average, 250 breaths per minute while at rest.
 In comparison, the average heartbeat of a human being is 60 to 100 beats per minute when at rest.
 Their breathing speed increases to a much more level when they are in flight.
-The highest pulse rate ever recorded till date is of a Ruby-throated hummingbird at 615 beats per minute!
+The highest pulse rate ever recorded to date is of a Ruby-throated hummingbird at 615 beats per minute!

 5. Halfway through, let us spice it up by debunking a myth about these colourful little species.
 It is believed that hummingbirds die if they ever stop flying, which is, thankfully utter nonsense.
 This belief probably comes from people only occasionally seeing them ever at rest.
 But no, hummingbirds rest, sleep and peacefully sit just like any of us would do after a long day’s work.